-Dr. Patricia L. Cleave is a professor in the School of Human Communication Disorders where she has been a faculty member since 1995.
+Dr. Patricia L. Cleave is a professor in the School of Communication Sciences and Disorders where she has been a faculty member since 1995.
 She holds certification as a speech-language pathologist from Speech-Language Audiology Canada (SAC).
 Dr. Cleave’s research interests focus on the language and literacy skills of children with specific language impairment and Down syndrome.
 This work has included treatment efficacy studies and studies into the nature of monolingual and bilingual language development in these populations.

 Dr. Cleave is currently the principal investigator of a multi-site study investigating the development of discourse skills, including conversational, narrative and expository skills, in monolingual and bilingual school-aged children.
 This project is funded by a grant from the Social Sciences and Humanities Research Council (SSHRC).